UncertainProd/FnF-Spritesheet-and-XML-Maker/README.md

 # FnF-Spritesheet-and-XML-Maker
-A Friday Night Funkin' mod making helper tool that allows you to generate XML files and spritesheets from induvidual pngs.
+A Friday Night Funkin' mod making helper tool that allows you to generate XML files and spritesheets from individual pngs.
 This is a free and open-source mini-replacement tool to the "Generate Spritesheet" functionality in Adobe Animate/Flash
 <br />
 To download the application for windows instead of running it from source click on <a href="https://gamebanana.com/tools/7136">this link</a>.